yogsototh/yblog/Scratch/en/blog/Haskell-the-Hard-Way.md

 <hr/><a href="code/03_Hell/01_IO/03_progressive_io_example.lhs" class="cut">03_Hell/01_IO/<strong>03_progressive_io_example.lhs</strong></a>

-Our next evolution will be to prompt the user again and again until she enters a valid answer.
+Our next iteration will be to prompt the user again and again until she enters a valid answer.

 We keep the first part: